cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ## Channel Upgrade Handshake

-Channel upgrades will be initialized using a handshake process that is designed to be similar to the standard connection/channel opening handshake.
+Channel upgrades will be achieved using a handshake process that is designed to be similar to the standard connection/channel opening handshake.

 ```go
 type Channel struct {